ericpauley/calculator/README.md

 The calculator also uses a different notation for equality, two equals signs (`==`).
 For purposes of testing if two things are equal these two signs are used, but to assign a value to a variable just one equals sign (`=`) is used.

+### 3. Functions ###
+One of the most powerful features of this calculator is its ability to hook into various functions in order to provide further functionality.
+Below a small subset of those functions are detailed.
+For more information visit the SymPy docs at http://docs.sympy.org/latest/index.html.

+Functions are run by typing their name, followed by parentheses with the arguments to that function enclosed.
+For example, `solve(3x-1==0)` will run the `solve` function with the equation `3x-1==0`.

+#### solve ####
+This calculator has the ability to take symbolic equations and find the resulting values which make that equation true.
+For example, try running `solve(3x-3==0)`.
+This will return `[1]`, the list of the solutions to the equation.
+In this case there is only one solution but for more complicated equations the calculator can find any number of equations for any number of variables.

+The calculator can also solve multiple equations for multiple variables.
+For example, try running `solve([3x-4==y, 2x+3==y],[x,y])`.
+This will solve the two equations entered for both `x` and `y`.
+The result, `{x: 7, y: 17}` shows that `x==7` and `y==17`.
+In this way complex equation systems may be solved quickly and easily.